ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Hashes.md

         print "$age_tom\n";                   # 12
         print "$names_and_ages{'John'}\n";    # 25

 Values to hash pairs can be created by using a list as shown above, where the first element of the pair is used as the key and the second element is used as the value and so forth.
-For claritym the
+For clarity, the
-"=>" string can be used as an alias to specify the pairs.
+`=>` string can be used as an alias to specify the pairs.
 For example:

 	%names_and_ages = ('John' => 25, 'Mary' => 45, 'Tom' => 12);